-Our purpose and ethos Our purpose is bold: to build A Better Tomorrow[TM] We will do this by reducing the health impact of our business, through a multi-category portfolio of noncombustible products tailored to meet the preferences of adult consumers.
-Our ethos Sets out our values A key driver to delivering A Better Tomorrow[TM] is our ethos, which guides our culture and behaviors across the entire Group, ensuring an organisation that is future-fit for sustainable growth.
-These five key behaviors are bold, fast, empowered, diverse and responsible.
+Sets out our values

+A key driver to delivering A Better TomorrowTM is our ethos, which guides our culture and behaviors across the entire Group, ensuring an organization that is future-fit for sustainable growth.
+These five key behaviors are bold, fast, empowered, diverse, and responsible.

+Our SoBC

-Our SoBC Guides our behaviors The values and behaviors expressed by our ethos are enshrined in our Standards of Business Conduct (SoBC), which set out the high standards of integrity we are committed to upholding.
-Our culture We deliver results with integrity The way we work is underpinned by a collective commitment to deliver our business results with high standards of integrity, which are understood and upheld by everyone across the business.
+Guides our behaviors

+The values and behaviors expressed by our ethos are enshrined in our Standards of Business Conduct (SoBC), which set out the high standards of integrity we are committed to upholding.